dmbarbour/glas/docs/GlasObject.md

  * 11 - inline left then inline right (left tree should be small!)
 * stem - 01b - lower bit is inline (1) vs. offset (0) for child.
 * leaf - 001 - terminates a tree.
-* escape - 000 - interpret following inline node
+* escape - 000 - operator then inline node.

 Glas values can be encoded using just inline branch, stem, and leaf nodes.
 Offsets support structure sharing, indexing, and organization within the binary.
 Offsets are encoded as a varnat (see below) and are always positive, thus it's impossible to directly represent a cycle.

-Escaped nodes are parsed as normal data but require an extra interpretation step.
-For example, we might interpret stowage or module references by loading the appropriate resource.
-Design of escapes requires careful attention, but does not require new node types.
+Escaped nodes are always parsed the same way: a varnat operator directly followed by the inline argument node.
+The operator indicates how to interpret the argument.
+For example, an escape might interpret an argument as a stowage or module reference, logically replacing the escape node by the referent's value.

 ### Varnat Encoding

-The varnat encoding favored by Glas Object uses a prefix in the msb of the first byte `1*0` to encode the total number of bytes (equal to number of bits in prefix).
+The varnat encoding favored by Glas Object uses a prefix `(1)*0` to encode the total number of bytes.
 For example:

         0xxxxxxx
         10xxxxxx xxxxxxxx
         110xxxxx xxxxxxxx xxxxxxxx
         1110xxxx xxxxxxxx xxxxxxxx xxxxxxxx

-This gives us 7 bits per byte, and preserves lexicographic order.
+Overlong encodings aren't permitted.
+This gives us 7 bits per byte, and ensures a lexicographic order of numbers.
 In the interpretation for offsets or extended prefix size fields, Glas varnats start at 1.

         00000000    1
         00000001    2